sud3010ganesh/sud3010ganesh.github.io/_posts/2020-07-16-buildingreproduciblemlpipelines.md

 Categorical feature transformations like one hot encoding create issues in situations when there are categories observed in validation and test sets but not seen during training time.
 Recording the categories to be encoded prior to model training will ensure this problem is mitigated.

-Finally, application of coding best practises like tracking feature generation code under version code and publishing them with timestamped hashed versions can minimize the lack of reproducibility in feature creation to a large extent.
+Finally, application of coding best practises like tracking feature generation code under version control and publishing them with timestamped hashed versions can minimize the lack of reproducibility in feature creation to a large extent.

 ## Reproducibility during model building

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In the model building stage recording the order of features, the applied feature transformations e.g., min-max scaling and the hyperparameters are critical in ensuring reproducibility of models.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In the model building stage recording the order of features being fed into the model, the applied feature transformations e.g., min-max scaling and the hyperparameters are critical in ensuring reproducibility of models.

 For models that have an inherent element of randomness in the training stage like decision trees or neural networks, setting a seed is necessary to recreate an identical model during a subsequent run.
 Neural networks are particularly tricky in this respect as we ought to carefully set the seed on several occasions to reproduce the random initializations of multiple parameters that it needs for training.